NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 sh Step2_somatic_variant_discovery_MuTect2.sh  GPK7017_2000 GPK4013_0401 PAP1_1708_01_T01 ../Results ../Results
 ```

 Simlar to the first step, we use one bash file to process tumor/normal sample pairs in batches.
 In this example, we have only one tumor/normal pair, but we can easily scale up in this way.
-Now let's quit the swarm file by with <code>:q</code> and open the script file:
+Now let's quit the swarm file by with <span style="color:crimson">:q</span> and open the script file:

 <code>vi Step2_somatic_variant_discovery_MuTect2.sh</code>{% include code-snippet-copy.html %}